EdgarSuritis/410Final/ResNet-50/ResNet-50_README.md

 1. Ensure you have followed all instructions in the general project readme file (including downloading and unzipping the dataset) before continuing with these directions.
-2. Download the ResNet-50 folder that contains this readme file.
-3. Install all required packages.
-This can be done manually, or via a Conda environment with the `environment.yaml` file.
-4. Replace the directory path under the "Dataloader And Pretrained Model Import" section with your ResNet-50 project folder that you downloaded above.
+2. Replace the directory path under the "Dataloader And Pretrained Model Import" section with your ResNet-50 project folder.
 This folder should contain a "JPEGImage" folder with all of the image files you unpacked in the general project directions, as well as the "TrainTestSplits" folder with the `train.csv` and `test.csv` files which denote which images will be used for training and testing.
-5. Run all cells in the "Dataloader And Pretrained Model Import" section.
+3. Run all cells in the "Dataloader And Pretrained Model Import" section.
-6. Adjust the hyperparameters in the training section within the main training loop.
+4. Adjust the hyperparameters in the training section within the main training loop.
 Run the main training loop as many times as desired.
 To re-create the model described in the results section the following hyperparameters were used.
 > Train with lr = 0.0001 for 9 epochs
 >
 > Train with lr = 0.0005 for 20 epochs